 North Carolina’s statute of repose has effectively blocked all lawsuits brought by Lejeune victims seeking financial compensation.
 In 2016, an MDL involving numerous cases brought by former Camp Lejeune residents was dismissed based on the North Carolina repose statute.

 Congress addressed this situation with a new law, the Camp Lejeune Justice Act (“CLJA”), that gives Camp Lejeune victims the right to bring civil lawsuits.
-The CLJA was incorporated into a large bill called the Honoring Our Pact Act (HOPA) that was signed into law six months ago.
+The CLJA was incorporated into a large bill called the Honoring Our Pact Act (HOPA) that was signed into law almost three years ago.